-Tim R B Goyder Chairman Tim has considerable experience in the resource industry as a prospector and investor.
+Tim R B GoyderTim has considerable experience in the resource industry as a prospector and investor.
 Tim has been involved in the formation and management of a number of private and publicly-listed companies.
-He is currently Executive Chairman of Chalice Gold Mines Limited and chairman of Uranium Equities Limited.
-During the past three years he has also served as a director of Strike Energy Limited.
+He is currently Executive Chairman of Chalice Gold Mines Limited and a director of Uranium Equities Limited and Strike Energy Limited.
 Director and Chairman since 2006.